aischlena/mlinvitrotox-tutorial/README.md

 cd mlinvitrotox-tutorial
 ```

 Create a conda environment.
-We recommend to use mamba, an optimized version of conda.
+We recommend to use mamba.

 ```
 mamba env create -f ./environment.yml